 In effect, undue influence consists of either, mental, moral or physical coercion that causes the grantor to do something that is contrary to what the person would have normally done.

-Often, it is alleged that as a consequence of undue influence, the gift reflects the wishes and desires of the influencer (dominant person) not the donor.
+Often, it is alleged that because of undue influence, the gift reflects the wishes and desires of the influencer (dominant person) not the donor.
 These kinds of claims are tough to prove and defend against.

 THE TOUGH PART: PROVING UNDUE INFLUENCE